Nurse Practitioner Graduate School Programs

 Post-Master's Certificate of Completion - Nurse Practitioner

 A post-master's certificate program for nurse practitioners teaches advanced practice techniques to registered nurses with a nursing master's degree.
 These programs prepare students for the same credentialing exams that a NP master's program does, but are limited in scope because of students' prior advanced nursing education.
-Some programs allow NP certificate students to choose an area of nursing practice to concentrate on, including pediatrics and adult nursing.

 Coursework for a nurse practitioner's post-master's certificate orients students to advanced practice.
 Though students in nurse practitioner certificate programs may not have to complete a thesis or research project, they are usually expected to complete hands-on clinical practice through externships.
 The following are typical course topics for graduate-level nurse practitioner certificate programs: